asd135hp/ruby-minesweeper/README.md

 Available modes: Easy, Medium, Hard and (real time) Multiplayer.

-# What does this program is about?
+# What this program is about
 Minesweeper is a fun, classical game where the one who try to solve a level of this game without touching a single bomb.

 The bombs will be spread throughout the board randomly and player will try to solve for the bomb positions with a time ticking on the top-left of their screen.